ReeceStevens/vim-reviewer/README.md

 1. `neovim`
 2. `vim-fugitive`

+Within the plugin is a Python module that depends on the `requests` python package.

 ## Installation

 _Note: this install process is not ideal due to all the little details of